 What Are Audit Trails?

 As a HIPAA-covered organization, you must put in place hardware, software, and/or mechanisms that create an audit trail.
 The trail is a recording of your electronic system’s activity.
-OCR explains the audit trails your system can leave behind:
+OCR explains the trails your system can leave behind:

 - Application audit trails track and log user activities in the application.